Psionic (Long War)

 Devastate an area with a storm of psi energy.
-The rift does more damage against targets with low Will, and reduced damage against targets with high Will, 4 turn cooldown.
+The rift does more damage against targets with low Will, and reduced damage against targets with high Will.
+4 turn cooldown.
+Requires special armor designed for psionic beings.
 Imposes +12 hours fatigue after missions.

-The success rate of the training depends on the soldier's will and the level.
+The success rate of the training depends on the soldier's Will and the Psi Rank.
 If the target will for the level is equal to the soldier's will, the chance is 45% (65% with Mexico's starting bonus Legacy of Uxmal).
 It increases asymptotically to 100% at infinite will and drops to 0% at 0 will.

 The target will values are:

 - Level 1 Awakened: 50

 - Level 2 Sensitive: 60